UTS-eResearch/data_directory_cataloger/FAQ.md

-## FAQ
+# FAQ

-Why does this script not recurse?
-It only looks for README.yaml files in the immediate subdirectories.
+## Why does this script not recurse?

+The `ddc.py` script only looks for README.yaml files in the immediate subdirectories.

-> The purpose of this script is to manage large amounts of data.
-There might be
-> hundreds of directories.
+The purpose of this script is to manage large amounts of data.
+There might be hundreds of directories.
 The directories might contain thousands of files.
-> We don't want to unexpectedly find that this script takes hours to run and is
-> consuming lots of I/O bandwidth.
-If you wish to run this script on many
-> subdirectories you can write a bash script to do this.
+We don't want to unexpectedly find that this script takes hours to run and is consuming lots of I/O bandwidth.
+If you wish to run this script on many subdirectories you can write a bash script to do this.

-Why use plain text README.yaml files?
+## Why use plain text README.yaml files?
 A database is faster.

-> A database would put all the metadata in one place - inside the database.
+A database would put all the metadata in one place - inside the database.
-> The metadata would then no longer be with the data it describes.
-If the data is
-> moved then the connection with the data is broken.
-You would need to update the
+The metadata would then no longer be with the data it describes.
+If the data is moved then the connection with the data is broken.
+You would need to update the database.
-> database.

-What happens if this script can no longer run?
+## What happens if this script can no longer run?

 Python changes and this script might not run with Python 4 or later.

-> If you cannot run this script anymore nothing really breaks.
+If you cannot run this script anymore nothing really breaks.
-> Future researchers or data managers will see be able to find and understand the data's
+Future researchers or data managers will see be able to find and understand the data's metadata because:

-> metadata because:
->
-> - The README.yaml files will still remain with the data in their directories.
+- The README.yaml files will still remain with the data in their directories.
-> - The generated markdown files will readable.
+- The generated markdown files will readable.
-> - The static web pages are still likely to be readable with any HTML browser even
->   if they are not being served by a web server.
+- The static web pages are still likely to be readable with any HTML browser even if they are not being served by a web server.